Mariana Atencio

-Mariana Atencio (born April 2, 1984) is an American television host, author and motivational speaker who was formerly a correspondent for MSNBC and NBC News.
-Atencio is a native of Venezuela and holds a Master's degree from the Columbia University Graduate School of Journalism.
-She is included in the HBO series Habla Now.
-Atencio co-founded GoLike, a multimedia production company.
-In 2020, Atencio became a U.S. citizen.
+Mariana Atencio (born April 2, 1984) is an American journalist, television host, author and speaker who was formerly a correspondent for NBC News.
+Atencio is a native of Venezuela and holds a master's degree from the Columbia University Graduate School of Journalism.
+In 2020, Atencio cofounded GoLike, a multimedia production company.

 Early life and education

 Mariana del Carmen Atencio Cervoni was born in Caracas, Venezuela to Álvaro Atencio and Diana Cervoni.
 She is the oldest of three children.

 Atencio has a Bachelor's degree in Communications from the Universidad Católica Andrés Bello in Caracas.
 In 2008, she emigrated to the United States after being awarded a scholarship from Columbia University Graduate School of Journalism, where she graduated with a Master's degree.
 10 years later, Atencio received the First Decade Award from Columbia University for her work as a journalist.

 Career

 In 2009, Atencio started her journalism career as a reporter at Impremedia's El Diario/La Prensa in New York City.
 She has also worked as an anchor for the Vme-TV network, the only Hispanic public service television station in the United States.